unleashy/vahv/README.md

 success with the transformed value through the `ok` function or a failure through the `err` function.
 Many parsers—like Vahv’s built-in `length` parser— take arguments; they just return a fresh parser bound to those arguments.

-Parsers can also be async—any parser that returns a Promise that wraps a `ParserResult` is an async parser.

 ### Composing